 Peak Foliage in Great Smoky Mountains National Park: Mid-October to Early November

 With the most maple trees in the United States, Vermont is a beautiful spot for leaf peeping.
 Drive along Smugglers Notch mountain pass, which separates Mount Mansfield from Spruce Peak and the Sterling Range in Northern Vermont, for Instagram-worthy photos.
+Come for the leaves, stay for Vermont’s famous fall festival: the Vermont Pumpkin Chuckin’ Festival in Stowe.

 Peak Foliage at Smugglers Notch: Early September to Mid-October